alibaba/arthas/site/src/site/sphinx/en/quick-start.md

 [more advanced functions](advanced-use.md)

-## Exit Arthas
+## 5. Exit Arthas

-- `quit` or `exit` will just disconnect the current console connection while Arthas still attached to the target process
+- `quit` or `exit` will just disconnect the current console connection while Arthas still running in the target process
-- `shutdown` will terminate the Arthas process completely
+- `shutdown` will terminate the Arthas completely